freshworks/marketplace-sample-apps/Freshworks-Samples/Freshservice/Pomodoro/README.md

 ### Description

-The Pomodoro app lets the users to schedule work sessions based on pomodoro technique.
+The pomodoro app enables users to schedule work sessions based on the pomodoro technique.

-> The pomodoro technique is a productivity hack.
-It splits the work time into small segments where each segment is made up of 25 minutes work and 5 minutes break.
+> The Pomodoro technique is a productivity hack.
+It splits the work time into small segments where each segment is made up of 25 minutes of work and 5 minutes break.
 By taking small breaks in between 25 short work sessions you can boost your productivity significantly and reduce the risk of being exhausted and unproductive.

 * * *